matrix-org/matrix-spec-proposals/proposals/xxxx-apake_authentication.md

 ### Registration flow

-To allow clients to discover
+To allow clients to discover the supported groups (and whether srp6a is supported) the client sends a GET request to /_matrix/client/r0/register

 `GET /_matrix/client/r0/register`

 ```
 {
 	"auth_types": ["password", "srp6a"]